odrling/peony-twitter/docs/adv_usage/error_handler.rst

     client = PeonyClient(**creds, error_handler=MyErrorHandler)

+Your error handler must inherit from :class:`~peony.utils.ErrorHandler` For every exception that you want you want to handle you should create a method decorated by :func:`~peony.utils.ErrorHandler.handle`.
+This method can return :obj:`utils.ErrorHandler.RETRY` if you want another request to be made.
+By default a function with no return statement will raise the exception, but you can explicitly raise the exception by returning :obj:`utils.ErrorHandler.RAISE`.

 .. note::
     You can also choose to not use an error handler and disable the default one